moraessaur/website_english/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a data scientists that hails from the world of bioinformatics.
-I have been working with data science for several years, working for the private sector whilst also doing consulting for academic projetcs.
+I'm a data scientist that hails from the world of bioinformatics.
+I have been working with data science for several years, currenlty working for the private sector whilst also doing consulting for academic projetcs.

-My career began by doing research with evolutionary biology, specifically molecular evolution and bayesian inference [evolução molecular e inferência bayesiana](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0028297), subjects of my masters and bachelors, which were conducted at the Federal University of Rio de Janeiro.
-This context formed the basis of my knowledge in statistics and programming (mainly in R).
+My career began by doing research regarding evolutionary biology, specifically [molecular evolution and bayesian inference](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0028297), subjects of my masters and bachelors, which were conducted at the Federal University of Rio de Janeiro (UFRJ).
+This context formed the basis of my knowledge in statistics and programming.

-I also worked at the National Centre for Flora Conservation [Centro Nacional de Conservação da Flora do Brasil](http://www.cncflora.jbrj.gov.br/portal), at the Rio de Janeiro botanic gardens.
+I also worked at the [National Centre for Flora Conservation](http://www.cncflora.jbrj.gov.br/portal), at the Rio de Janeiro botanic gardens.
-Besides being a environmental analyst over there, I also worked as a data analyst, using R to automatize tasks, perform statistical analyses and solve data related problemas in general.
-This work became
+Besides being a environmental analyst over there, I also worked as a data analyst, using R to automatize tasks, perform statistical analyses and solve data related problems in general.

- Lá, além de ser analista ambiental, também fui analista de dados, usando R para automatizar processos, fazer análises estatísticas e responder perguntas em geral, atividade que passou a ser integral em minha rotina.
-Esse período foi de valioso aprendizado, uma vez que apliquei meu conhecimento em pesquisas mais voltadas a políticas públicas, lidando com uma série de dados e contexto distintos, fora de minha "zona de conforto".

-A valorização do meu trabalho como cientista de dados me levou a prestar consultorias em tempo integral, ao passo que me capacitava em ferramentas com maior demanda no mercado, onde atuo no momento.

-Acredito que a tecnologia é fundamental na tomada de boas decisões e para agilizar a resolução de problemas em amplo espectro (locais, globais, de pequeno ou grande porte).
-Também prezo pela importância da boa comunicação, tanto de dados quanto de informações científicas.
-Além disso, vejo de maneira igualmente importante a transparência, robustez e reprodutibilidade de análises, como é de praxe na boa ciência.

-Minhas principais linhas de atuação:

-* **R e Python para análise de dados (e SQL para consultas):** <br> Minha linguagem preferencial é R, onde me sinto em casa usando as ferramentas e sintaxe propocionadas pelo `tidyverse`.
-Ainda assim, também uso `python` (pandas, matplotlib, seaborn, scikit-learn), embora em menor escala.
-Uso destas ferramentas para extrair, limpar, compilar, analisar e visualizar dados de diversas fontes, estruturados ou não.
-Também sou capacitado em SQL (PosgreSQL) para consulta de dados de bases relacionais.

-* **Estatística e machine learning:** <br> Uso ferramentas da estatística para responder perguntas e verificar a robustez de análises, através, por exemplo, de testes de hipóteses ou estatísticas descritivas.
-Também implemento modelos de machine learning, como regressões logísticas, árvores de decisão ou modelos de clusterização.
-Grande parte desse processo se resume a encontrar a ferramenta adequada ao problema a ser resolvido, da maneira mais parcimoniosa e fazer o ajuste fino a partir desse ponto.
-Também igualmente importante, está a engenharia de variáveis, que visa selecionar os dados mais relevantes dentre todas opções para se atingir o objetivo pretendido.

-* **Visualização de dados:** <br> Fundamental para enxergar padrões, transmitir mensagens e/ou gerar *insights*, gráficos podem fazer toda diferença para entender a informação contida nos dados.
-Faço gráficos customizados tanto para relatórios, quanto para veículos de comunicação diversos, além de ter experiência na compilação de *dashboards* e ferramentas de B.I.
-(Looker).
-Embora não seja o foco, também acredito que um bom *design* torne tudo mais atraente.

-* **Comunicação:** <br> Muitas vezes o púbico alvo de uma análise não é formada por técnicos, e, sendo assim, a informação deve ser traduzida, induzindo a fácil compreensão de temas complexos.
-Outras vezes precisamos alterar um texto diversas vezes conforme análises ainda estão sendo realizadas.
-Acostumado com ambos casos (a academia nos prepara para isso), auxilio na redação de textos/relatórios/apresentações, ocasionalmente fazendo uso de ferramentas como `rmarkdown` para pulicações diversas.

-Um pouco de tudo isso pode ser conferido em meu blog!
+Since then, I have honed my skills as a data scientist and took the plunge to industry.
+I currently work for [Melhor Envio](https://melhorenvio.com.br/), mainly, but not only, with client segmentation and metric enhancement, in order to help stakeholders make data driven decisions.

+I believe technology is paramount in good decision making and to aid the resolution of problems in a broad spectre (local, global, small or big).
+I am also a keen advocate of good communication, of both data related and scientific information.
+Besides that, I also thinks is equally important to perform analyses in a transparent, robust and reproductible way.
+Such is the way of good science.

+My main lines of work revolve around:

+* **R & Python for data analysis (and SQL for queries):**
+  My main programming  language is R, where I feel at home by using the tools and sintax provided by the `tidyverse`.
+Even though, I also use `python` when needed (pandas, matplotlib, seaborn, scikit-learn).
+I use these tools mainly to extract, wrangle, compile, analyse and visualize data from different sources, structured or not.
+I am also proficient in SQL (PostgreSQL) in order to query relational databses.

+* **Statistics and Machine Learning:**
+  I use statistical tools to answer questions, test hypothesis and check for robustness.
+  I also implement machine learning models, such as logistic regressions, decision trees and unsupervised models in general.
+A large portion of this process relies in finding the adequate tool for the task in hand and fine tuning from that point.
+I believe that feature engineering is also equally important, in order to keep quality an relevance in the data used.

+* **Data viz:**
+  Essential to see patterns, send messages and/or generate insight, plots can make all difference in the understanding of the information contained in data.
+I create customized plots for reports, projects and general purposes.
+I also have experience developing dashboards (mainly in Looker).
+  Also, although not the main objetive, I think a good design makes everything more pleasant.

+* **Communication:**
+  Frequently, the main public interested in the outcome of an analysis is not made by the ones who understand what goes under the hood.
+  As such, these information should be translated in order to make complex topics easy to understand.
+  Scheduled reports are also a frequent activity for any data analysis team.
+The academy prepares us for both of these scenarios and, as such, I aid in scientific writing, presentation development and in creating clear communication, ocasionally making use of tools such as [`rmarkdown`](https://rmarkdown.rstudio.com/) for different types of publications.

+  A little bit of all that can be checked in my blog!